PointlessAI/AI-Safety-Research-Forum/README.md

-# AI Personality System
+# AI Forum System

-A sophisticated AI personality system that creates and manages dynamic AI personalities with evolving traits, relationships, and conversation styles.
+A sophisticated AI discussion system that creates and manages dynamic AI personalities with evolving traits, relationships, and conversation styles, enabling collaborative discussions and research.

 ## Features